A couple of weeks ago, my wife and I binge-watched Season 4 of The Chosen.

 For as the rain comes down, and the snow from heaven, and do not return there, but water the earth, and make it bring forth and bud, that it may give seed to the sower and bread to the eater, so shall My Word be that goes forth from My mouth; it shall not return to Me void,

 but it shall accomplish what I please, and it shall prosper in the thing for which I sent it.
+Isaiah 55:10-12

 Rather than that first citation giving God an out to not fulfill His promises, when it is viewed in its context with the second one, God Himself is saying His Word will indeed be fulfilled over time (seed being watered so it grows and produces a harvest) and will indeed be accomplished whether we can understand how He does it or not.

-SO instead of pressing on regardless and obediently praying in faith for other people’s healings, they chicken out and commit hermeneutical violence on the Scriptures, vainly attempting to drive the square peg of what the Bible clearly promises about divine healing into the round hold of their corrupt perceptions and finite human understanding.
+So instead of pressing on regardless and obediently praying in faith for other people’s healing, they chicken out and commit hermeneutical violence on the Scriptures, vainly attempting to drive the square peg of what the Bible clearly promises about divine healing into the round hold of their corrupt perceptions and finite human understanding.
 They cannot simply accept why something God has clearly promised all Christ-followers didn’t happen, so they feel compelled to defend God in such a way that all their Greco-Roman theological categories are neatly sorted and binned, with zero blurriness, anomalies, or loose ends.

 Back to The Chosen

 During an episode in Season 3, Little James is portrayed as having a deformed leg.
 During that same episode, Jenkins wasted quite a bit of our time having Jesus explain to him why he wasn’t going to receive healing for his skeletal deformity.
-Moving on to Season 4, Little James is depicted throughout as experiencing extreme pain from his misshapen leg, yet Jesus is never once portrayed as having mercy on him and healing him.
+Moving on to Season 4, Little James is depicted throughout as experiencing extreme pain from his misshapen leg, yet Jesus is again never once portrayed as having mercy on him and healing him.

 A similar kind of situation repeated itself in Episode 3 of Season 4.
-Rhema, a fictitious female disciple of Jesus who had very recently become engaged to Thomas, was murdered by a crazed Roman prætor who had run her through with a sword.
+Rhema, a fictitious female disciple of Jesus who had recently become engaged to Thomas, was murdered by a crazed Roman prætor who had run her through with a sword.
 Rather than healing her of her mortal wound on the spot or raising her from the dead (either in that place or after they had later departed Capernaum), the script had Jesus saying, “My time has not come yet.”

 Interestingly, the Greek word rhema is the same one used in Ephesians 6 where Paul talks about the sword of the Spirit being the Word (rhema) of God.
-So in a classic case of exquisite irony, Dallas Jenkins literally killed off the Word. 🤪
+So in a classic case of exquisite irony, Dallas Jenkins literally killed off the Word! 🤪

-Naturally, all of His retinue were shocked and dismayed — and rightly so! — after witnessing so many other healing miracles.
+Naturally, all of Jesus’ retinue were shocked and dismayed — and rightly so! — after witnessing so many other healing miracles.
 And that’s not to mention one specific miracle which had taken place immediately prior to her murder where Jesus had healed a blind man along with its aftermath with the Pharisees as recorded in John 9.
 To put a cherry on top of that “not My time” nonsense, the season ends with Jesus raising Lazarus from the dead as recorded in John 11.
 In the script, they portrayed Jesus’ motivation for raising of Lazarus almost entirely about His coming out as Messiah.

 The Question Demanding Answers